Problems only get bigger when someone not qualified works on our cars!

-What should I look for when choosing a repair shop?
+What should you look for when choosing an auto repair shop?

 • Be sure and look for a repair shop prior to actually needing one better not to wait till the last-minute decision.
 Ask family, friends and other people you trust.
 Looking up online reviews, Facebook and other media is a great way to get to know your local shops.